juliamrch/gitlab-docs/doc/docsearch.md

 - [InstantSearch config](../content/frontend/search/index.js) (dedicated search page).

 You can find the API key under **Crawler > Settings** on the Algolia dashboard.
 This is a public, read-only key, so you can use it in merge requests.

+## Lunr.js Search

+Lunr.js is available as an alternative search backend for self-hosted GitLab Docs installations.
+Lunr search can also be used in offline or air-gapped environments.
+Lunr search requires an additional build step to create a search index.

+Documentation review apps use Lunr search by default.

+### Manually generate the Lunr search index

+1. `yarn install`
+1. `nanoc compile`
+1. `make build-lunr-index`

+Note that compiling the site will remove the index files, so if you recompile the site, you'll need to run the `make` command after to regenerate the required files.

+## Toggle the search backend

+Production always runs Algolia, but you can build the site with Lunr either locally or in a review app.

+### Local environment

+You can compile your local Nanoc site to use a specific search backend by setting the `ALGOLIA_SEARCH` environment variable.

+- Use Algolia search: `export ALGOLIA_SEARCH="true"` (or leave this undefined)
+- Use Lunr search: `export ALGOLIA_SEARCH="false"`
+- If you do not set this variable before compiling, the build will default to Algolia.